reiver/article-20250227/README.md

 So, what happens when _freedom of speech_ norms are not only ignored but spurned.

 It there a way to _univesally_ protect protests without _freedom of speech_?
-Or have those who said "no" to _freedom of speech_ but were against the censoring he protest video — have they _foot-gunned_ themselves?
+Or have those who said "no" to _freedom of speech_ but were against the censoring he protest video — have they "_foot-gunned_" themselves?

 ## Moderation versus Censorship